|Back to Main Print This Page Email to a Friend|

 If medications are causing ED, discuss with your doctor whether to change to a different medication or reduce the dosage.

 Psychotherapy and Behavioral Therapy

-Even if erectile dysfunction is caused by a physical problem, interpersonal, supportive, or behavioral therapy are often helpful for patients and their partners.
+Even if ED is caused by a physical problem, interpersonal, supportive, or behavioral therapy are often helpful for men and their partners.

 Herbs and Supplements

 Generally, manufacturers of herbal remedies and dietary supplements do not need FDA approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce harmful side effects.
 There have been a number of reported cases of serious and even lethal side effects from these products.
 You should always check with their doctor before using any herbal remedies or dietary supplements.